DataAnalyticsEngineering/UMAT_2scale_LSDYNA/readme.md

 # usermat_2scale_lsdyna

-Basics to implement user-defined material routines in LS-Dyna with Python and C++ and realize two scale simulation schemes in LS-DYNA.
+Basics to implement user-defined material routines in LS-Dyna with Python and C++.
+This repo realizes two scale simulation schemes in LS-DYNA.

 ## External dependencies